Webinar | Cut Fermentation Cost Without Sacrificing Scale-Up

 Smart indicators are becoming a practical tool in packaging to monitor product condition in real time.
 Moving beyond basic labels, today’s solutions include printed electronics, biosensors, and gas-sensitive inks that respond to spoilage, temperature shifts, or tampering events.

-For food, they help cut waste by showing whether items are still safe to consume despite expiry dates, especially useful in perishable goods like meat or seafood.
+For food, they help reduce waste by indicating whether items are still safe to consume past their expiry dates, especially for perishable goods like meat or seafood.
 In healthcare, they offer clear value in tracking cold chain integrity for vaccines and biologics, and in alerting to breaches in sterile packaging.

 These indicators use different technologies, such as: